 HubSpot’s CRM now includes AI-powered email sequences, lead scoring, meeting scheduling, and conversation intelligence.
 For SMBs and mid-market companies, it’s often the only sales automation tool they need.

 Best for: SMBs building a sales automation stack from scratch.
-Pricing: Free CRM; Sales Hub from $90/seat/mo for full AI features.
+Pricing: Free CRM and paid Sales Hub tiers; verify current seat and AI-feature packaging before modeling team cost.
 Limitation: Gets expensive at scale.
 Enterprise deals may outgrow it.

 Salesforce Einstein AI